-The team is responsible for minute-to-minute remote operation of ESA's Estrack ground station network; the core comprises 10 stations located in seven countries (additional stations are operated under service agreements by institutional and commercial partners).
+The team is responsible for minute-to-minute remote operation of ESA's Estrack ground station network; the core network comprises 10 stations located in seven countries (additional stations are operated under service agreements by institutional and commercial partners).

 The station operators' main duty is to interact with ESA and partner agency ground stations, ensuring that the station is configured correctly before each communication pass according to a tight schedule.

-It is therefore crucial that the remote monitoring and control of the station is performed flawlessly by the operators.
+It is crucial that the remote monitoring and control of the station is performed flawlessly by the operators.